 - Each nominee will be nominated by a nominator, with letters of support and other appropriate documentation by at least two colleagues with recognized standing as researchers in their field.
 At least one of the letters must come from outside the nominee's institute.
 A nominator may only nominate one person each year.

-- Nomination packets are to be submitted by June 1st of the year in which they are to be considered.
+- Nomination packets are to be submitted by the extended deadline of October 22nd of this year.
 Up to 10 nominations will be accepted each year.
 The CTOS LSERA Award Nominations Guidelines must be followed when submitting a nomination.

 The nominees will be judged by a panel, the CTOS LSERA Panel, comprised of five persons consisting minimally of three members of the CTOS Board of Directors, a member from SARC, and a member from the EORTC Bone and Soft-tissue sarcoma group.